steilerDev/homebridge-openhab2-complete/README.md

 * Stateless Programmable Switch

 ## Configuration for every service
-Every Service can be configured to show battery warnings and battery levels (currently not supported in the Home App).
+Every Service can be configured to show battery warnings and battery levels.
 The following configuration can be optionally added to every item:
 ```
 {
     "batteryItem": "Itemname-within-OpenHAB",